 - Choose chores that are ACTUALLY useful to you.
 Don’t choose pointless chores just for the sake of assigning chores.

 - Expect resistance and stand strong.
 No one wants to do chores, including you.
-But if they live in your house and help make the messes, they can help clean them up, as well.
+But if they live in your house and help make the messes they can help clean them up, as well.
 DO NOT GIVE INTO THE WHINING.

 - Show mercy.
 Are all three of your kids playing beautifully in the backyard?
 Take one for the team and empty the dishwasher instead of interrupting play time.

-Do your kids do chores?
-Did I miss any good ones in my list?
+Did I miss any good ones on my list?
 Drop a comment and let me know!